 Fish is an integral part of the Mediterranean diet.
 Fish contains healthy fats and vitamins.
 The healthy choices of fish are wild salmon, mackerel, trout, cod, sardines, tuna, sea bass, pollack and mahi-mahi, and others.

 Poultry is preferred over red meat.
 Moderate consumption of chicken, turkey, duck, and quail is recommended.

 Olive oil is the major component of the Mediterranean diet.
 It is also the primary source of fats in the MIND diet.
 Cooking and salad preparations should be done with Olive oil.

 10) Wine (1 glass/day)

 Red wine is considered a suitable option.
-It contains antioxidants and vitamins that are helpful in decreased inflammation and LDL and protection of heart (20).
+It contains antioxidants and vitamins that are helpful in decreased inflammation and LDL thus protects the heart (20).

 5 Brain Unhealthy foods

 Reduce the intake of red meat and products made from red meat.